gbr-dms/rimrep-documentation/docs/internal/internal-tools-and-services.md

 ### Configuration

 Root account is managed by AODN.
-No one in the RIMReP team is an owner of the root account.
+No one in the GBR team is an owner of the root account.

 ### Access Control

 Auth is handled by Okta (managed by AODN).
 There are 3 accounts/environments: `development`, `staging` and `production`, with two roles `AdministratorAccess` and `ReadOnlyAccess`.
-All RIMReP team members have access to both roles in all the environments.
+All GBR team members have access to both roles in all the environments.

 Be wary of the following **IAM users** we have created: